Data storage formats

 In what format do I send my data over the network or stash it on disk?
 Especially interesting for experiment data, which is big and numbery.

-Files full of stored data are the most basic form of database,1 and much less arsing around if we can ge away with it.
+Files full of stored data are the most basic form of database,1 and much less arsing around if we can get away with it.
 Classic enterprise databases are optimised for things I don’t often need in data science research, such as structured records, high-write concurrency etc.

 1 Textual formats